Table of Contents

 Finally, if you don’t need or want medication, you can choose the Therapy-Only Plan.
 Similar to the previous options, you will have weekly phone or video calls with your therapist, but you won’t receive medication.

-These are high prices, an ‘in-network patient’ is only charged $29 for any plan per month.
+An ‘in-network patient’ is only $29 for any plan per month.
 You would also receive insurance deductible costs and copays on your medication.

 Cerebral Reviews: What Do Customers Think?